embedded2016/server-framework/README.md

     the thread pool, process forking, accepting new connections, setting up the initial protocol for new connections, and user space socket writing buffers.

-Using this framework to build your own services is simple to use.
-It is based on Protocol structure and callbacks, so that we can dynamically change protocols and support stuff such as HTTP requests.

 Here is a simple example:
 ```c